jazzband/django-constance/README.rst

     pip install django-picklefield

-  The database backend will automatically cache the config values in memory and clear them when during saving.
+  The database backend will automatically cache the config values in memory and clear them when when saving occurs.

 .. _django-picklefield: http://pypi.python.org/pypi/django-picklefield/